Financial Planning – Understanding HSA and FSA Eligibility for Compression Socks

 What Should Be Included in a Prescription?

-- The diagnosed medical condition necessitating compression therapy
+• The medical diagnosis requires compression therapy

-- Required compression level (expressed in mmHg)
+• The specific compression level (measured in mmHg)

-- Quantity prescribed (number of pairs)
+• Quantity prescribed (number of pairs)

 How Long Is a Prescription Valid?